SpektraSystems/Microsoft-Cloud-Workshop/continuous-integration-with-azure-pipelines/masterdoc.md

 1. Once the build begins, you'll be able to track the console output per task.
-Click **Agent job 1**.

      <img src="images/15.png"/>

-1. If you want to review an earlier task, you can scroll the right pane to review its logs.
+1. If you want to review an task, you can click on **logs**

      <img src="images/16.png"/>